-Students accessing specialised services may have the support of a shadow teacher and a dedicated specialised learning support teacher in addition to their classroom teachers.
-The specialised services fee (that is paid in addition to the tuition fee) ensures that these highly individualised programmes are developed, implemented, and monitored to assist every student to succeed.
+All students accessing specialised services will have support from a specialized learning support teacher.
+In some cases students need support from a shadow teacher, an occupational therapist or a speech therapist.
+In these cases parents need to settle a fee with the Finance Department).
+These paid services ensure that these highly individualised programmes are developed, implemented, and monitored to assist every student to succeed.
 Students with specialised programmes are assessed based on individual goals that are outlined in the IEP document.
 Student progress is reported through data-based and personalised notes on report cards and in the IEP updates.